 In It’s a Wonderful Life, George Bailey gives bombshell Violet a compliment.
 “Hey, you look good.
 That’s some dress you got on there.”
 Violet knows she’s workin’ it.
 She twirls her hair.
 “Oh, this old thing?
 Why, I only wear it when I don’t care how I look,” she says, and sashays off, literally stopping traffic.

-Violet is being falsely modest, but in Impostor Syndrome, sufferers truly can’t take a compliment.
-In the last example of Impostor Syndrome, the recipient of an award or recognition downplays the honor.
+Violet is being falsely modest, but impostor syndrome sufferers truly can’t take a compliment.
+In the last example of impostor syndrome, the recipient of an award or recognition downplays the honor.
 “I only got a good grade on the test because it was easy.”
 “That swim meet I won wasn’t really important.”
 “No one else must have applied; that’s why I got the job.”
 “I’m not pretty; he’s just saying that to make me feel better.”

 How Does Impostor Syndrome Happen?

 Impostor syndrome can develop in a number of ways.
 Here are three of the most common:

 Dr. Carol Dweck, a professor of psychology at Stanford University, sheds light on a common parenting mistake.
 Well-meaning parents often over-praise their kids by showering them with compliments like, “You’re so smart!" and "You’re so pretty!”
 While these labels are meant to be flattering, they actually imply that there’s nowhere left to grow.